Luis Arraez Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.4 K/9, the eighth-best in MLB.
+- The pitching staff for the Cubs has a collective 9.5 K/9, the seventh-best in MLB.

-- The Cubs' 3.35 team ERA ranks fourth among all MLB pitching staffs.
+- The Cubs have the eighth-ranked team ERA among all MLB pitching staffs (3.50).

-- The Cubs surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Cubs give up the fifth-fewest home runs in baseball (23 total, 0.9 per game).

-- Kilian starts for the first time this season for the Cubs.
+- Steele (4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched) makes the start for the Cubs, his sixth of the season.

-- The 25-year-old righty makes his season debut and his first appearance in more than a year.
+- His last appearance was on Tuesday against the San Diego Padres, when the lefty went 5 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.